apple-ic/Agentic/README.md

 # Agentic
-This is a repository for fullcode team 1 for Agentic Capstone Project
+This is a repository for Group 1 fullcode for Agentic Capstone Project